chiyuki0325/kde-dark-mode/README.md

 - Fcitx5 skin
 - Wallpaper

 To use this script, **edit these items first**.
 You can comment out unneeded items.
+You can get your current theme config with `get-current-theme-config.sh`.

 ### Dependencies